-Emily’s work with the Species Programme focusses on supporting implementation of species-related Conventions and Agreements, such as the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and the EU Wildlife Trade Regulations, through the production of analyses and syntheses of biodiversity information.
+Emily’s role in the Species Programme focuses on supporting wildlife related Conventions and Agreements, especially the European Union Timber Regulation, as well as the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and the EU Wildlife Trade Regulations.

-Emily contributes to species status reviews for the European Union Scientific Review Group, to assist with decision-making in relation to international trade in species listed under the EU Wildlife Trade Regulations.
+Emily oversees the production of the annual analysis of CITES export quotas for the European Union Scientific Review Group, to assist with decision-making in relation to international trade in species listed under the EU Wildlife Trade Regulations.